 Housesitting is the perfect travel adventure …

 In the 19 months from mid-June 2016 to mid-January 2018 we had or have booked 16 housesits.
-These are in France, UK, Spain, Italy, Switzerland and Germany.
+These are in France, Germany, Italy, Spain, Switzerland and UK.
 During the 16 house sits we will have spent 349 nights house sitting.
 That’s an average of nearly 22 nights each month.
 We have looked after dogs, cats, birds, fish, rabbits and a tortoise.

 House sitting matches people leaving their homes with sitters who stay in that home while the owners are away.
 Often, but not always, there are pets to look after.
 Sometimes there are gardens to be tended, and mostly no money changes hands.

 The home owner gets security of their home being lived in, and their pets looked after.
 The house sitter gets free accommodation and the opportunity to stay in a different location.
 It is a win/win situation.